ForEvolve/ForEvolve.ExceptionMapper/README.md

 All of the handlers are iterated through, in order, so you can build a pipeline to handle exceptions where multiple handlers have a single responsibility.
 For example, you could have handlers that respond to certain exception types, then one or more fallback handlers that react only if no previous handler handled the exception.
 Finally, there could be a serializer that convert handled exceptions to JSON, in the format of your choice, making your API linear between endpoints and exception types without much effort.

-> I plan on adding serialization handlers and Asp.Net Core MVC specific tweaks in a near future.

 ## Versioning

 The packages follows _semantic versioning_.
 I use `Nerdbank.GitVersioning` to automatically version packages based on git commits/hashes.